nborodin30/converter-d-to-mzml/README.md

 # watch_and_convert

-Lightweight watcher that detects completed TIMS `.d` folders and converts them to mzML via `tdf2mzml.py` or Docker.
+Lightweight watcher that detects completed timsTOF `.d` folders and converts them to mzML via `tdf2mzml.py` or Docker.

 ## Requirements